AYUSH-ISHAN/Autonomous_Driving_in_CARLA/README.md

 # Running the Code:

 To run the code, bash this command on the terminal.

-                $ python main.py --scenario 3    # or nay scenario number or any such argument can be put here.
+You can change scenario as per your requirement.

+                $ python main.py
+                --batch-size 1000
+                --scenario cruise_control
+                --workers 24
+                --speed-weight 1
+                --learning-rate 0.0001
+                --lr-gamma 0.5
+                --lr-step 10
+                --train-dir "/path/to/the/training_data"
+                --eval-dir "/path/to/the/eval_data"
+                --gpu 0
+                --id name_of_policy

+Check the training log through tensorboard.

+              $ tensorboard --logdir runs